mikejhouseman/Homewrecker2/README.md

 Create and return a new booking from a spot specified by id.

 * Require Authentication: true
-* Require proper authorization: Spot must NOT belong to the current user
+* Require proper authorization: You cannot book your own spot
 * Request
   * Method: POST
   * URL: /spots/:id/bookings